Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

-At the anticrossing, $E_Z \approx E_{\rm VS}$, the $g$-factor change is somewhat bigger, $|\delta g| \sim \Delta_a / E_{\rm VS}$, which is still at least one order of magnitude smaller than is experimentally observed.
-Moreover, the electric field dependence arising from this contribution is non-linear in the electric filed $F_z$, which is not observed experimentally (Appendix \ref{App B: delta g at anticrossing}).
+At the spin-valley anticrossing, $E_Z \approx E_{\rm VS}$, the $g$-factor change is somewhat bigger, $|\delta g| \sim \Delta_a / E_{\rm VS}$, which is still at least one order of magnitude smaller than is experimentally observed.
+Moreover, the electric field dependence in $F_z$ arising from this contribution is non-linear, which is not observed experimentally \cite{VeldhorstRuskov2015PRB} (Appendix \ref{App B: delta g at anticrossing}).
 This experimental fact restricts the size of the spin-valley splitting at the anticrossing point \cite{Yang2013NC}.
-Also notice that due to quadratic dependence on the SOC constants the contribution is insensitive to the change of sign
+Also notice that due to quadratic dependence on the SOC constants this contribution would be insensitive to the change of their sign.